 It's basically the same concept used by car insurance companies.
 Let's say you're in a small fender bender, and there's $2000 worth of damage.
 The first thing the insurance company does is figure out the value of the car before the accident.
 For an $80,000 Ferrari, they repair it.
 But for an $800 Yugo, they write it off.
 It's not worth doing repairs that cost more than the value of the car.
 That's because it was an $800 car before the accident.
 To get it back to its pre-accident value, $800, which is the maximum value that car will ever have, they'd need to pour in $2000 of repairs.
 Remember, with both the Ferrari and the Yugo, there's $2000 worth of damage.
 That number is the same.
 The company decides by comparing the cost of repairs to the car's value before the accident.

-The idea of determining asset value will come up again in more detail, but for now, it's worth pointing out that the insurance companies don't care what you paid for your car.
+The idea of determining asset value comes up again in more detail, but for now, it's worth pointing out that the insurance companies don't care what you paid for your car.
 They're focused on its value just before the accident, which what it would cost to get roughly the same car in roughly the same shape.

 When you replace too early, you're throwing away value.
 It's like filling your tank, driving a bit, and then dumping the rest of the gas by the side of the road.